Calendar Link Sharing

 Creating a Shared Calendar Link

-When you’re in the List View of the Publishing Calendar, you can create a Shared Calendar Link to send to stakeholders and other members of your team.
+When you’re in the List or Month View of the Publishing Calendar, you can create a Shared Calendar Link to send to stakeholders and other members of your team.

-Note: You can only share links from the List View of the publishing calendars you have access to.
+Note: You can only share links of the publishing calendars you have access to.

 To create a Shared Calendar Link:

-- Navigate to your Shared Content Calendar, and then select List in the upper-right corner of the Calendar.
+- Navigate to your Shared Content Calendar, and then select List or Month in the upper-right corner of the Calendar.

 - Ensure your filters are updated to show the content you want to share in the link.
 Consider the date range, profiles and content types you want to share.